jwilger/kookaburra/README.markdown

 `Kookaburra::APIDriver`, `Kookaburra::UIDriver` and
 `Kookaburra::UIDriver::UIComponent` rely on the Application Driver layer to interact with your application.
-In the case of the `APIDriver`, Kookaburra uses `Rack::Test` to send HTTP requests to your application.
-The `UIDriver` and `UIComponent` rely on whatever is configured as `Kookaburra.adapter`.
-Presently, we have only used Capybara as the application driver for Kookaburra:
+In the case of the `APIDriver`, Kookaburra uses `Kookaburra::RackDriver` to send HTTP requests to your application.
+The `UIDriver` and `UIComponent` rely on whatever is passed to `Kookaburra.new` as the `:browser` option.
+Presently, we have only used Capybara as the application driver for Kookaburra.

-    Kookaburra.adapter = Capybara

 It's possible that something other than Capybara could be passed in, as long as that something presented the same API.
 In reality, using something other than